 - conducting regular inspections to find potential problems

 - warning guests of hazards while they are being addressed (such as displaying “wet floor” signs)

 In short, hotel owners have the duty not only to fix problems that come to their attention, but also to be on the lookout for problems and to prevent them if possible.11

 Example: A new hotel opens on the Strip.
-On opening night, the crowds are so great that some people get trampled because the hotel did not hire enough security for crowd control.
+On opening night, the crowds are so great that some people get trampled because the hotel had inadequate security for crowd control.
 Since having excess crowds show up for opening night is a foreseeable problem that could have been reasonably remedied with more security, the hotel would probably be held liable if the trample victims sue for negligence.

 There are several different types of personal injury lawsuits that arise out of hotel, casino, and resort injuries.
 A sampling includes: